 Percentage Absence Of Pupils Of Compulsory School age

-Whenever possible we would like notification of any absences during school time.
+We would like notification of any absences during school time.
 If you are not able to notify the class teacher in advance, then either a note should be sent in with your child or a telephone call made to explain the absence.
-This is also required if your child has been away ill, avoiding the Big Community making unnecessary visits to you at home.
+This is also required if your child has been away ill.

 Absence From School

 The Head Teacher is responsible for authorising absences.
 Sicknesses, hospital, doctor or dental appointments are all of course legitimate reasons for absence.
 Absences for holidays during term time will not be authorised by the school in accordance with the Local Authority guidelines.

 Children needing to attend dental, doctor or hospital appointments during school time must be collected from and returned to their class by a responsible adult.
 Parents should sign the visitor’s book each time they come in to school and leave with their child, remembering to sign in again when they bring their child back to school.

 If a child is absent from school, a medical note, doctors letter, appointment card or medicine bottle with the child’s name must be presented to the school otherwise it will be classed as an unauthorised absents.

 Please click here for guidance on infection control and recommended school absences